-Have your doctor advised you to include omega-3 rich food in your diet to reduce the risk of developing heart disease?
+Has your doctor advised you to include omega-3-rich food in your diet to reduce the risk of developing heart disease?

 One person dies every 34 sec from cardiovascular disease in the USA with heart disease.
-The situation is getting grimmer everyday and doctors and researchers are working hand-in-hand to reduce the number of people from developing heart ailments.
+The situation is getting grimmer every day, and doctors and researchers are working hand-in-hand to reduce the number of people developing heart ailments.

-Several researches have shown that including Omega-rich food in the diet can reduce the risk of developing heart diseases.
+Several pieces of research have shown that including Omega-rich food in the diet can reduce the risk of developing heart disease.

-Let us understand how omega-3 fatty acids reduce the risk of developing heart attack.
+Let us understand how omega-3 fatty acids reduce the risk of developing a heart attack.

-Does supplementation with marine-derived omega-3 fatty acids reduce risk of heart attack?
+Does supplementation with marine-derived omega-3 fatty acids reduce the risk of a heart attack?

-Aung, Halsey, Kromhout, et al., published an article investigating if supplementation with marine-derived omega-3 fatty acids has any associations with reductions in fatal or non-fatal coronary heart disease in people at high risk of cardiovascular disease in the Journal of American Medical Association Cardiology.
-The study included a meta-analysis of 10 randomized control trials comparing people in the treatment group versus the placebo group for at least one year in populations with previous CHD, a stroke, or high risk of developing cardiovascular disease.
+Aung et al. (year) published an article investigating if supplementation with marine-derived omega-3 fatty acids has any associations with reductions in fatal or non-fatal coronary heart disease in people at high risk of cardiovascular disease in the Journal of American Medical Association Cardiology.
+The study included a meta-analysis of 10 randomized control trials comparing people in the treatment group versus the placebo group for at least one year in populations with previous CHD, a stroke, or a high risk of developing cardiovascular disease.

 The previous trials reported conflicting results without being able to substantiate support for or against omega-3 consumption.
 For example, the Gruppo Italiano per lo Studio della Sopravvivenza nell’Infarto Miocardico (GISSI)-Prevenzione trial involved 11,323 recent survivors of a heart attack.
 Patients who took omega-3 fatty acids experienced a 10% reduction in major cardiovascular events compared to the placebo group.
-In the Japan EPA Lipid Intervention Study (JELIS) trial involved 18, 645 participants with a total cholesterol of 243.24 mg/dL or higher.
-Almost 20% had a prior CHD, of those who took omega-3 fatty acids, 19% reported a reduction in CHD events.
+The Japan EPA Lipid Intervention Study (JELIS) trial involved 18, 645 participants with a total cholesterol of 243.24 mg/dL or higher.
+Almost 20% had a prior CHD in those who took omega-3 fatty acids, and 19% reported a reduction in CHD events.
 However, none of the placebo-controlled trials reported any significant decrease in CHD or mortality.
 Therefore, it is difficult to conclude whether omega-3 fatty acids make a substantial difference in reducing cardiovascular events compared to taking a statin.

-In summary, the current meta-analysis involved a total of 77,917 individuals who took marine-derived omega-3 fatty acids for an average of 4.4 years.
-These individuals showed no significant reductions in fatal or non-fatal CHD or any major vascular events (stroke, heart attack, peripheral arterial disease).
+In summary, the current meta-analysis involved 77,917 individuals who took marine-derived omega-3 fatty acids for an average of 4.4 years.
+These individuals showed no significant reductions in fatal or non-fatal CHD or any major vascular events (stroke, heart attack, and peripheral arterial disease).
 The researchers concluded that consumption of omega-3 fatty acids did not cause lower mortality or cancer.
-Since this was a meta-analysis, a significant amount of data was gathered together instead of analyzed on an individual basis.
-Thus, researchers concluded that the AHA recommendation to take Omega-3 fatty acids for the prevention of coronary heart disease is not necessary and shows no benefit for the consumer.
+Since this was a meta-analysis, a significant amount of data was gathered together instead of individual analysis.
+Thus, researchers concluded that the AHA recommendation to take Omega-3 fatty acids to prevent coronary heart disease is unnecessary and shows no benefit for the consumer.